ndri/bum-irc-bot/README.md

 bum
 =

 bum is a simple IRC bot written in Python 2.7 that is inspired by [sadbot](https://github.com/doidbb/sadbot).
 It is in very early development stages.
-Gonna work on this soon, I promise.

 The name comes from the following train of thought:

 bot => butt sounds like bot => bum is a synonym of butt (butt was taken)